 - Do activities during the coolest parts of the day.

 - Drink water throughout the day, every day.

 - Drink extra water before, during, and after exercise.

 - Take breaks and drink at least every 15 to 20 minutes during exercise.

-- Stop and rest if he or she gets dizzy or lightheaded or feels very tired.
+- Stop and rest if you get dizzy or lightheaded or feel very tired.

 - Wear clothes that help cool the body.